Associate professor and chair

 GDES 308.
 Web Design.
 4 Hours.

-Semester course; 1 lecture and 6 studio hours.
+Semester course; 1 lecture and 6 studio hours (delivered online or face-to-face).
 4 credits.
 A course developing the design of websites.
 Emphasis is placed on the visual design, navigation, development, communication and authoring of websites.

 GDES 321.
 Core Studio III.
 4 Hours.